Doctor Druid: Marvel Apes

 An alternate universe version of Doctor Druid appears in the 2008 miniseries Marvel Apes #2–4 (Nov.–Dec.
 2008).
 Druid plays a key role in issue #3 (Dec.
 2008) in which he uses his staff, the Monkey's Paw, to control the realm created by Doctor Strange.

 Marvel Zombies

 An alternate universe version of Doctor Druid appears in the 2007 miniseries Marvel Zombies vs. The Army of Darkness.
 Infected with the zombie virus, he visits Doctor Strange seeking help to stop from turning.
 With Strange having left to join the resistance, a ravenous Druid reluctantly consumes Strange's assistant, Wong.
 Despite pleading for mercy and understanding from Ash Williams, Dazzler, and the Scarlet Witch, Ash surprises Druid and blows his head off with his shotgun.

 Secret Wars (2015)

-During the Secret Wars storyline, a variation of Doctor Druid appears in the Battleworld domain of Technopolis.
+During the Secret Wars storyline, a variant of Doctor Druid appears in the Battleworld domain of Technopolis.
 He acts as a forensics scientist at the city morgue and helps Grand Marshall Rhodes investigate the murder of Spyder-Man (the superhero alias of Ben Urich's nephew Peter Urich).